Bike or Die!: Gameplay

-Reception & History
+Reception & history

 Bike or Die was first released on July 12, 2004.
 While the simplistic stick-figure graphics were noted as being fairly primitive, the game consistently received positive reviews.
 In particular it was commonly noted for being 'super-addictive', with numerous levels included along with the game, and a broad array of community-contributed level packs also available for download on the game's official homepage.
 By 2009, the game had been downloaded over 40,000 times from multiple vendors.

 The game received consistently positive reviews from customers too, attracting numerous five star reviews at multiple software marketplaces including Handango, PalmGear, MyTreo.net, and PDASsi.
 The game was also recommended in the fifth edition of "How to do Everything with your Palm".

 Bike or Die! received several major updates over time that added new gameplay features, up until early 2007.
 The 1.4 major update, released in October 2006, included several new features such as the updraft and ghost bike.

-Online Content
+Online content

 Bike or Die! comes with 25 levels, and additional level packs can be downloaded from the Bike or Die! web site.
 Players are able to create their own level packs using a separate on-device level editor application called Bike or Design, and player created level packs are also able to be submitted and shared via the Bike or Die! website.

 The game's website also allows players to submit their times and recorded replays in order to compete, with both time-trial records and a 'Hall of Fame' displayed online.
 The Hall of Fame competitions started with only the original twenty-five levels that were built into Bike or Die!.
 After people began to redistribute their levels on the internet, levels by players slowly began to be included in the Hall of Fame, starting in September 2004.
 By March 2005, several hundred levels were available, so instead of using levelpacks made by a single person, compilation packs with levels made by several designers became a standard.
-However, this trend was not entirely true, as the thirteenth levelpack, BikeForce was primarily created by the user PiNerd.
+This trend was not entirely true however, as the thirteenth levelpack, BikeForce was primarily created by the user PiNerd.
 163 of these levels are currently in the Time Trial competition.
 Most of these levels were made by players, and are typically selected for Time Trial inclusion by popular demand.
 Levels are occasionally added to the Time Trial in groups of 10-16 levels.
 Level packs usually consist of about 15 levels, but packs range from three to over 100 levels each.